JannieChen/Spring2018-Project2-Group2/README.md

 Our Target Users:
 1. Taxi driver
 2. NYPD
-3. People want to hold or join a party
+3. People who want to hold or join a party
 4. People who want to find a quiet and safe place

 ![screenshot](doc/screenshot3.jpeg)